jhigman/cheatsheet-git/README.md

 ## undo commit before it's been pushed

-i.e. commited some changes, but haven't pushed
+commited some changes, but haven't pushed

 ```
 git reset HEAD~1